theseus-os/Theseus/README.md

 `sudo systemctl restart tftpd-hpa`
 `sudo systemctl status tftpd-hpa`

+If the TFTP server is unable to start and mentions an in-use socket, reopen the tftp-hpa configuration file,set the line that has `TFTP_ADDRESS=":69"` to be equal to `6969` instead and restart the TFTP server.

 ### Setting up the DHCP Server
 First, install package for DHCP server: